 Ooooh, the hot topic that we all love – hormones!
 What are they and how do we keep them balanced?
-Is it possible to balance female hormones naturally?
-Well for one, being on top of your liver function is one way to naturally balance your hormones.
+Is it possible to balance hormones naturally?
+Well for one, being on top of your liver function is one key way.
+Here are some other tips to bring your endocrine system back into balance.

 Hormones are critical chemical messengers and major players when it comes to your overall health.
 Glands secrete various hormones for use in the body.
 The female hormones estrogen, progesterone, and testosterone, are made for the most part, in the female ovary, and to a lesser extent in the adrenal glands.
 Of course, cortisol, insulin, and thyroid are important hormones, and I’ll delve deeper into their functions in another post.